Hardware Recommendations for V-Ray

-Chaos Group has two different versions of their rendering engine: V-Ray Next CPU and V-Ray Next GPU (previously V-Ray Adv and V-Ray RT, respectively).
+Chaos Group has two different versions of their rendering engine: V-Ray CPU and V-Ray GPU (previously V-Ray Adv and V-Ray RT, respectively).
 The first is a CPU-based rendering engine that benefits greatly from having a high number of CPU cores.
-In fact, it scales almost perfectly with more cores which makes a high core count CPU – and even configurations with multiple physical CPUs – excellent for performance.
-For that version we strongly recommend a dual CPU configuration, which we offer in both tower and rackmount form factors.
-If you are on a budget then a single, high core count CPU will work too.
+In fact, it scales well with more cores which makes a high core count CPU excellent for performance.
+For that version we strongly recommend a Threadripper Pro platform, which we offer in both tower and rackmount form factors.

 Recent V-Ray CPU Articles:

 Video Card (GPU)

 As with the CPU recommendation above, the choice here depends heavily on which version of V-Ray you plan to use.
 For V-Ray, nothing special is needed from the video card other than it must be an NVIDIA card.
 Your best bet there would be to select a card that is appropriate for whatever other software you plan to run alongside: Cinema 4D, Maya, 3ds Max, etc. We have tested that with up to four GPUs and found the scaling to be quite good.
 Faster cards also perform better, of course, so it really is a balancing act to find the combination of cards that best fits your budget.

 What are the best video cards (GPUs) for V-Ray?

 - GeForce RTX 4080 16GB – A great choice if you want just one or two video cards and don’t work with overly complex scenes.

 - GeForce RTX 4090 24GB – Our go-to recommendation for most GPU rendering customers, the RTX 4090 provides the best performance in V-Ray while also having a tremendous 24GB of memory.